shreeyasharma1804/notes/misc/Auth.md

 - Client sends request to the host (goes via nginx) along with the cookies (contains a session_id for the host)
 - Nginx checks if the session_id is stored in redis.
-- If the session_id is not valid, nginx sends a redirect response 302 with the location as the uri of the identity management url and a redirect_uri.
+- If the session_id is not valid, nginx sends a redirect response 302 with the location as the uri of the identity management url and a redirect_uri. **Nginx also generates a random string called `state` and includes it in this redirect.
+The `state` is stored in Redis.**
 - Browser sends a request to the identity management url
 - identity management fetches the user info (...somehow) and sends a redirect response with the location as the original host url.
-It also adds a session_id and a one time code to this redirect url
+It also adds a one time code **and the same `state`** to this redirect url.
-- Browser recieves this redirect url and sends it to nginx again
+- Browser receives this redirect url and sends it to nginx again. **Nginx validates that the `state` in the url matches the one stored in Redis.
+This prevents CSRF attacks.**
 - With the valid code, nginx sends a request to the identity management url
 - identity management returns id_token, access_token and refresh_token
-- Based on the user info in the id_token, LDAP calls can be made to check if the user can access the upstream applicaton.
+- Based on the user info in the id_token, LDAP calls can be made to check if the user can access the upstream application.
 If not "401" Not authorized is returned.
 - The access_token is passed to the upstream app by nginx via Authorization header
 - Upstream apps have middlewares which check the validity of the access token before returning any resource.
-- id_token and access_token server different purposes in terms of authentication and authorization
+- id_token and access_token serve different purposes in terms of authentication and authorization
 - access_token can be refreshed using the refresh token
 - The user does not store any sensitive tokens, which removes the possibility of the token getting stolen.
 All tokens are stored in redis.
 - PKCE: nginx generates a random string called code_verifier which is a secret.
 The code_verifier is hashed, called code_challenge.
 The code_challenge is sent in the authorization request to get the code.
 Later, when POST requests are sent by nginx to get the tokens, it also sends the code_verifier.
-This proves that nginx is eligible to get the tokens from the code
+This proves that nginx is eligible to get the tokens from the code.